dbaty/soho/docs/_build/html/_sources/tutorial-4-i18n.txt

 .. literalinclude:: _tutorial/4-i18n/src/fr/.meta.py
    :language: python

-We also need to indicate the title of each source file in the related metadata, for instance in ``en/index.html.meta.py``:
+The template still expects a ``title`` key in the metadata, so we need to indicate this for each source file.
+For example, in ``en/index.html.meta.py``:

 .. literalinclude:: _tutorial/4-i18n/src/en/index.html.meta.py
    :language: python